 O Children of Men!
 Know ye not why We created you all from the same dust?
 That no one should exalt himself over the other.
 Ponder at all times in your hearts how ye were created.
 Since We have created you all from one same substance it is incumbent on you to be even as one soul, to walk with the same feet, eat with the same mouth and dwell in the same land, that from your inmost being, by your deeds and actions, the signs of oneness and the essence of detachment may be made manifest.3

-I find the concepts of unity and service so fascinating because I think that they are instrumental to helping us achieve a balance between our material ambitions and our spiritual obligations.
+I find these concepts of unity and service so fascinating because I think that they are instrumental to helping us achieve a balance between our material ambitions and our spiritual obligations.

 When we live lives that are devoted to building unity and being of service to others, we are doing two things.
 Firstly, by honouring the spiritual truth of our essential oneness and living in accordance with that principle, we are fulfilling our individual spiritual destinies.
 Secondly, when we each selflessly work for the wellbeing of those around us, we realize our collective potential and create societies which progress and thrive, attaining material security and comfort for each of its members.